 As one of the bustling and attractive destinations of Thailand, Chiang Mai is situated in the highlands of Northern Thailand, playing an important role in Thailand’s tourism.
-Coming to Chiang Mai, you should not miss the special things such as playing with elephants, trekking hill tribe villages or heading further north to Pai or Chaing Mai, shop ’til they drop at the endless night markets.
+Coming to Chiang Mai, you should not miss the special things such as playing with elephants, trekking hill tribe villages, or heading further north to Pai or Chaing Mai, shopping ’til they drop at the endless night markets.

 To attract you to Chiang Mai, we compiled giving you 7 things to do to that make your Thailand vacation full of unforgettable memories.